-- (A) National Policy Statements. - (B) The New Zealand Coastal Policy Statement. - (C) National Environmental Standards. - (DC) The Regional Policy Statement for Southland, prepared by Environment Southland.2 - (D) Regional Plans prepared by Environment Southland.
-The District Plan must not be inconsistent with: - (A) A water conservation order; or - (A)(B) A regional plan for any matter specified in Section 30(1) of the Resource Management Act 1991.3
+- (A) National Policy Statements. - (B) The New Zealand Coastal Policy Statement. - National Environmental Standards.
+(C) - (D) The Regional Policy Statement for Southland.

+The District Plan must not be inconsistent with:

+- (A) A water conservation order; or - A regional plan for any matter specified in Section 30(1) of the Resource (B) Management Act 1991.